 If you’re visiting the Sunrise area, make sure to take the Naches Peak Loop hike.
 It’s a relatively easy 3.2-mile loop that is beautiful in fall, thanks to fiery red plants dotting the hills.
 If you start early, you can do all of these hikes and rest during the drive between Paradise and Sunrise.

 Adria Saracino | The Emerald Palate

 Also Read: Top Tourist Attractions in Washington State

-One of the top vacation destinations in the United States is Key West and it is easy to see why!
+One of the top vacation destinations in the United States is Key West, and it is easy to see why!
 At just eight square miles, this island is a tropical paradise for all ages!
-No matter what your interest, one can find plenty of attractions to experience, all while enjoying the beautiful weather.
+No matter your interest, you can find plenty of attractions to experience, all while enjoying the beautiful weather.